 We focus on Armillaria, Aspergillus and other fungi producing natural compounds

 Currently, research on the basidiomycetes (mushroom-type fungi) is emphasized.
-They are investigated using selected model species and genera, including Armillaria, Ceriporiopsis, Psilocybe, and Serpula.
-The basidiomycetes represent a group of organisms that has received little attention yet regarding its biosynthetic pathways.
-Once focus area is to understand the function of the natural products.
-Work in the group also aims at integrating chemistry and biology to use genomic data to predict natural product classes in silico.
+Natural product biosyntheses are investigated using selected model species and genera, including Armillaria, Ceriporiopsis, Psilocybe, and Serpula.
+The basidiomycetes represent a group of organisms that has received little attention yet regarding their biosynthetic pathways.
+Another focus area is the biotechnological production of natural products.
+Further, work is directed towards understanding their ecological function.